Causes of osteoporosis should be the concern of every young woman; it is all about prevention; after the fact it becomes more difficult.

 Yes, is would seem the cause of the horrid mouth/lip swelling must have been the Osteobon.
 It is not entirely better-- still on luke-warm tea (urgh) -- but eating much more normally.
 I wonder if I'll ever recover those lost kilos!
 Might have another bone-density test?
 The Fosomax did not seem to bother me, but at this stage not keen to have anything !
 Unwise?

 Sorry about the side-effects of your supposed osteoporosis medication.
-Frankly the six months of severe mouth pain, quite marked weight loss have totally outweighed any possible benefit from these medications.
+Frankly the six months of severe mouth pain and quite marked weight loss have totally outweighed any possible benefit from these medications.

-Whilst not against medication for osteoporosis, let's recognise that all medications have side-effects and because you are so active, are a non-smoker, have not had a hysterectomy, I question the necessity at 85 for taking this medication.
+Whilst not against medication for osteoporosis, let us recognise that all drugs have side-effects and because you are so active, are a non-smoker, have not had a hysterectomy, I question the necessity at 85 for taking this Osteobon.
 Is the treatment worse than the disease?

 Always be careful with generics.